 Operational activities form the core of a company by creating, producing and delivering the products and services that customers want - taking into account primary business objectives like safety, from initial planning to conform to applicable requirement to maintenance and operation.
-Safety is, of course, one of primary objectives and so safety and safety measures should be embedded in operational related processes.
+Safety is one of the primary objectives and so safety and safety measures should be embedded in operational related processes.

-The risk control measures -be it technical, human, organisational or every possible combination of these - are an integral part of the operational activities.
-They are built into the system to make it able to deliver normal operation and respond adequately to regular and irregular disruptions and disturbances, e.g. by adjusting its functioning to better match the new conditions, by mitigating the effects of an adverse event, by preventing a further deterioration or spreading of events, by restoring the state that existed before the event, etc.
+The risk control measures - be it technical, human, organisational or every possible combination of these - are an integral part of the operational activities.
+They are built into the system to enable it to deliver normal operations and respond adequately to regular and irregular disruptions and disturbances, e.g. by adjusting its functioning to better match the new conditions, by mitigating the effects of an adverse event, by preventing a further deterioration or spreading of events, by restoring the state that existed before the event, etc.

-Operational activities should ensure that service is delivered in compliance with applicable rules.
-Typical operational processes (the list is not exhaustive) refer to:
+Operational activities should ensure that the service is delivered in compliance with applicable rules.

+Typical operational processes include:

-- Traffic planning, - Traffic management in normal and degraded situation, - Tram preparation, - Tram driving in normal and degraded situation, - Infrastructure (track and signalling) maintenance, - Rolling stock fitness for operation.
+- traffic planning, - traffic management in normal and degraded situation (it includes control-command system and equipment), - train preparation, - train driving in normal and degraded situation, - infrastructure (track and signalling) maintenance, - rolling stock fitness for operation.